 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 However, mini buses may be used for smaller groups (under 10 passengers).

 Roads in South East Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.

 Seatbelts: Please note that seatbelts are not compulsory by law in South East Asia and therefore the local people largely choose not to wear them.
 For this reason, some vehicles may not be fitted with seatbelts or they may be hidden underneath protective seat covers.
-It is recommended that customers use seatbelts where available and remain seated while the vehicle is moving.
+It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.